What is excommunication?

 What is a bishop?

 Christians in the Roman Empire

 The Pope sometimes personally excommunicated very powerful people like kings and emperors.
 It might not sound so serious to be excommunicated.

 Who cares, right?
 But there were serious consequences.
 First, if the bishop excommunicated you, you could not get your soul clean for God.
 So you would not go to Heaven after the Last Judgment.

 Second, you’d have a lot of problems right here on Earth.
 Christian bishops said that if the bishop excommunicated you, no Christian could talk to you.
 Nobody could give you food.
 Nobody could rent you an apartment, or in any way have anything to do with you.

-Second, no Christian was allowed to talk to anyone who was excommunicated, or give them food, or rent them an apartment, or in any way have anything to do with them.
-Even your parents and your children were not supposed to talk to you or let you in their house.
-When most people were Christians, in the Middle Ages in Europe, this could be life-threatening for ordinary people, and even for kings it was very inconvenient.
+Even your parents and your wife and your children were not supposed to talk to you or let you in their house.
+In places where most people were Christians, as in the Middle Ages in Europe, this could be life-threatening for ordinary people.
+All of a sudden you might be homeless and poor.
+And even for kings it was very inconvenient.

 Who got excommunicated?